From the airport to the city centre Chicago

 With a driver Chicago

-It's easy to get a cab in Chicago: just wave your arm and there will be several stopping, especially in the downtown areas.
-If you are staying at a hotel, ask the staff to call you a cab, it is very common.
-There are different companies, but all are licensed and have a metal plate on the roof with their registration.
-The two best known companies are Blue Ribbon Taxi(www.blueribbontaxi.com) and Checker Taxi(www.checkertaxichicago.com).
-A word of advice: when you hail a cab, don't step off the curb, stay well out of the way of traffic.
+It's easy to catch a cab in Chicago: just wave your arm and there'll be plenty of them, especially in the downtown areas.
+If you're staying at a hotel, ask the staff to hail you a cab.
+There are several different companies, but all are licensed and have a metal plate on the roof with their registration number.
+The two best-known companies are Blue Ribbon Taxi(www.blueribbontaxi.com) and Checker Taxi(www.checkertaxichicago.com).
+A word of advice: when you hail a cab, don't step off the curb and stay well out of the way of traffic.

-Uber(www.uber.com) and Lyft(www.lyft.com) are two mobile applications that allow you to find a private driver within minutes.
-Knowing the price of the ride before confirming the trip is a definite advantage.
-The other great thing about mobile apps is their reliability, no matter what time of day or neighborhood you are in
+Uber(www.uber.com) and Lyft(www.lyft.com) are two mobile applications that enable you to find a private driver in just a few minutes.
+Knowing the fare before confirming the trip is a definite advantage.
+The other strong point of mobile applications is their reliability, whatever the time of day or the neighborhood you're in.

 By car Chicago